Generic Tasmar Availability

-No. There is currently no therapeutically equivalent version of Tasmar available.
+No. There is currently no therapeutically equivalent version of Tasmar available in the United States.

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of Tasmar.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.